ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/vah13/OracleCVE](https://github.com/vah13/OracleCVE) :  ![starts](https://img.shields.io/github/stars/vah13/OracleCVE.svg) ![forks](https://img.shields.io/github/forks/vah13/OracleCVE.svg)

 ## CVE-2017-9999
- ** RE
+ DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was used as an example and was not assigned for a  security issue.
+Notes: none

 - [https://github.com/homjxi0e/CVE-2017-9999_bypassing_General_Firefox](https://github.com/homjxi0e/CVE-2017-9999_bypassing_General_Firefox) :  ![starts](https://img.shields.io/github/stars/homjxi0e/CVE-2017-9999_bypassing_General_Firefox.svg) ![forks](https://img.shields.io/github/forks/homjxi0e/CVE-2017-9999_bypassing_General_Firefox.svg)

 ## CVE-2017-9947
- A vulnerability has been identified in Siemens APOGEE PXC and TALON TC BACnet Automation Controllers in all versions &lt;V3.5.
+ A vulnerability has been identified in Siemens APOGEE PXC and TALON TC BACnet Automation Controllers in all versions V3.5.
 A directory traversal vulnerability could allow a remote attacker with network access to the integrated web server (80/tcp and 443/tcp) to obtain information on the structure of the file system of the affected devices.